benmay100/slambot/README.md

 ___

 # Getting Started...
 (Dev Machine)
-Up to you, but this is the suggested structure (NOTE: The 'ldlidar_ws' directory is only needed on the RaspberryPi, not the dev machine)
+Below is the suggested file structure, you can of course use your own, but bear in mind rest of the intsructions below are assuming you've used this file structure.

 ```python
 mkdir -p ~/robot_project/slambot_ws/src